Role of the Vestry

 The vestry of an Episcopal church has three primary responsibilities.
 The first two are managerial: to take care of parish finances and the parish buildings.
 The third is to choose individuals to fill various positions of leadership and representation: the choice of a rector, the choice of delegates to the diocesan convention, and the selection of others as the diocesan canons may stipulate.
 The vestry also serves as an advisory council to the rector who by church law is the parish’s chief liturgical and pastoral officer.

 The vestry consists of lay members of the church elected by the congregation at the annual parish meeting.
 The vestry of Trinity church currently has nine elected members.
 Each year, the vestry elects the Senior and Junior Wardens.
-The Treasurer, is chosen by the vestry from among the members of the vestry or the congregation at large.
+The Treasurer is chosen by the vestry from among the members of the vestry or the congregation at large.
+The Clerk, a member of the vestry or the congregation at large, records minutes and manages correspondence on behalf on the vestry.
 Vestry members normally serve a three year term and must be members in good standing of the parish.

 Please feel free to raise any issue or question you may have with regard to the operation of our church with any vestry member.